I don’t care much for fashion, but I DO care very much about how a woman feels in the clothes she wears.

 5. Have your hair cut into an actual style!

-Hairdressers are now open again!
-I’m still waiting for my appointment.
+When hairdressers are open again – (not long to wait now!) consider a new style.
 I really notice the difference to my whole style when my hair is just vaguely chin length.
 When it’s cut shorter, in a deliberate style, my whole look is sharper and more up-to-date.

 You don’t need to go short, but I’d encourage you to have a ‘deliberate’ style if you want to update your own look.
 Again, use Pinterest to find styles that are recommended for your hair type and face shape.